 Phosphorus (P) plays an important part in early root growth and cell growth throughout the growing season.
 It’s the base element of two compounds (ATP and ADP) that drive many of the processes of living cells including plant respiration.
 Phosphorus deficiency in corn can be seen in older leaves, which exhibit a purplish color before turning the margins of the leaves brown.

 PRO-TIP: Fertilizers containing phosphorus are completely unavailable to plants when soil pH is less than 5 or above 7.

 Potassium (K) is a key ingredient in establishing strong roots and stalks.
 Strong roots improve the plant’s ability to take up other nutrients and increase its resistance to drought, insects and disease.
 Stalk strength is dependent on the amount of lignin in the cell walls and potassium is the key component of lignin.
 Corn plants deficient in potassium will often lodge or break, making a real mess at harvest.

 PRO-TIP: Plants use similar amounts of potassium and nitrogen, so a good rule of thumb is to balance the applied nitrogen with a similar amount of potassium.

 Managing the Nutrients in Your Soil

 Management of all plant nutrients begins with a soil test.
 The soil test results are an estimate of the pounds per acre of plant-available nutrients in the rooting zone.
 The test report will show if the soil has a sufficient or deficient amount of each nutrient.
-If deficient, the report makes a fertilizer recommendation to bring the soil back to the sufficient range.
-Because N is so mobile in the soil it is very difficult to sample and test.
+If deficient, the report makes a fertilizer recommendation to bring the soil back to a sufficient range.
+Because N is so mobile in the soil, it is very difficult to sample and test.
 A nitrogen recommendation is based on several factors including the soil organic matter reported on the soil test, the crop being grown, yield goal, and the price of nitrogen.